July 14, 2018

 So how should you know if your child will just outgrow it?
 Or what do you do if your child does have a language delay and you'd like to do something at home?
-Use these speech resources below to get started or contact Speech Therapy that Works for more information on speech therapy.
+Use these speech resources below to get started or schedule a free consultation with a Better Speech therapist for more information on speech therapy.

 ---------- Are you wondering what speech sounds your child should be saying at their age?
 Download our free and simple chart here.